hankuoffroad/hackmamba-techwriting-submission/README.md

 # hackmamba-techwriting-submission

-This repository contains my submission for Hackmamba's freelance technical writing application.
+This repository contains my submission for Hackmamba's technical writing application.
 It includes insights on **scaling documentation in DevOps**, automating workflows with **GitHub Actions**, and improving **developer collaboration** in technical content.

 ## 📌 What's Inside?
 - **Final Review Document** – Key takeaways and future directions for documentation in DevOps.